o-RDS/o-rds-website/src/content/docs/admin-dashboard/The Survey Builder/SurveyBuilder.md

 The following are items that aren't required but are recommended:

 - **_A Researcher Message_** - This is a message typically used for an informed consent.
-- **_End of survey message_** - This message is helpful for thanking particpants and providing further instructions.
+- **_End of survey message_** - This message is helpful for thanking participants and providing further instructions.
 - **_Researcher Phone Number_** - This is used in the contact button in a live survey.
-Without it, particpants may have trouble contacting you with questions or concerns.
+Without it, participants may have trouble contacting you with questions or concerns.
 - **_Email_** - This is used in the contact button in a live survey.
-Without it, particpants may have trouble contacting you with questions or concerns.
+Without it, participants may have trouble contacting you with questions or concerns.
 - **_Mail_** - This is used in the contact button in a live survey.
-Without it, particpants may have trouble contacting you with questions or concerns.
+Without it, participants may have trouble contacting you with questions or concerns.